onysos/django-composite-foreignkey/README.md

 Thanks
 ------

 Thanks to django for this amazing framework.
-And thanks to django-bootstrap3 to the structure of the apps.
+And thanks to django-composite-foreignkey to the structure of the apps.